dailydotdev/docs/docs/key-features/search.md

 But what happens when you have a specific question, problem, or issue that requires immediate attention?
 That's where daily.dev Search comes in.

-Our AI-powered search engine is designed to answer your questions directly, pull in insights from a call over the web, and present them to you in a concise and actionable format. **This isn't just another search engine; it's a search engine that's both fine-tuned for developers and fully integrated into the daily.dev ecosystem**.
+Our AI-powered search engine is designed to answer your questions directly, pull in insights from across the web, and present them to you in a concise and actionable format. **This isn't just another search engine; it's a search engine that's both fine-tuned for developers and fully integrated into the daily.dev ecosystem**.

 :::info
 **Beta Access**: If you're wondering why you haven't seen this new daily.dev Search on your platform yet, it's because we're currently in the beta testing phase.
 Access to this feature is limited to a select group of users who are helping us fine-tune the experience.
 We appreciate your patience and can't wait to roll it out to everyone soon.
 If you can't wait and want to have access please email us at hi@daily.dev